 #7.
 Zip Line at Caddy Bay

 If you are not afraid of running into the ominous Cadborosaurus and want to take your kids to a truly one-of-a-kind ocean playground we highly recommend stopping by Cadboro-Gyro Park.
-This playground is one that is engrained in every Victorians memory, and thanks to recent renovations the park has all the nostalgic aspects plus features an awesome zipline, and it is more accessible for all ages and now includes wheelchair and scooter ramps.
+This playground is one that is ingrained in every Victorians memory, and thanks to recent renovations the park has all the nostalgic aspects plus features an awesome zipline, and it is more accessible for all ages and now includes wheelchair and scooter ramps.

 As a sweet bonus, you're right at one of Victoria's sandy beaches which gives endless opportunity for sand castle building, constructing a fort from driftwood, and you'll see lots of paddle boarders thanks to its calm nature.